Dumbbells are very effective for working out, but they can get costly, especially if buying multiple sets.

 Dumbbells are an easy way to change up your usual at-home workout, and there's really no reason not to, especially since making your own weights isn't that hard.

-We are going to show you 5 ways to make dumbbells, some super easy, other a little more involved, but still worth it.
+We are going to show you 5 ways to make light and heavy homemade dumbbells.
+Some dumbbells are super easy to make, while others are just a little bit more involved but well worth it.

-Are you ready? et's go with the first method.
+Are you ready?
+Let’s go with the first method.

 Homemade Water Bottle Dumbbells